IT'S TIME FOR TRUTH.

 Treaty is a formal agreement between First Nations people and the Commonwealth Government that acknowledges First Nations sovereignty, protects rights and sets the underlying terms for First Nations people to negotiate with the Government moving forward.

-It's a peace agreement that sets the standard for how First Nations knowledge, culture and communities can thrive.
+Treaty will set the standard for how First Nations knowledge, culture and communities can thrive.

 It outlines the principles and sets the baseline for how we work together moving forward.